-Remaining Maturity

-Investment Type Amount 12 Months or Less 13 to 24 Months - o 60 nths e Than Ionths

-LAIF \$ 17,773,650 \$ 17,773,650 \$ - \$ \$
+Remaining Maturity Investment Type Amount 12 Months 13 to 24 or Less Months o 60 nths More Than 60 Months LAIF \$ 20,118,396 \$ 20,118,396 \$ - \$ - \$ -

 Disclosure Relating to Credit Risk

 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
 Presented below is the minimum rating required by (where applicable) the California Government Code or the Authority's investment policy, and the actual rating as of year-end for each investment type.
 The column marked "exempt from disclosure" identifies those investment types for which GASB Statement No. 40, Deposit and Investment Risk Disclosures-an Amendment of GASB Statement No. 3, does not require disclosure as to credit risk: